ajahne/editablejs/README.md

 ## Idea
 - Allow any HTML element to be editable.
 - Any text is directly editable, text can be styled via a style popup (similar to Slack/iOS)
-- Popup provides (simple) rich text editing capability
+- Popup provides (simple) rich text editing capability (bold, italics, underline)

 ## User Stories
 - Sarah wants to edit the title of a page